trustfractal/did_registry_demo/README.md

 ### User uniqueness

-By calling `getFractalId` with an address, you get back the user's personally unique identifier within Fractal's system.
+By calling `getFractalId` with an address, you get back the user's personal unique identifier within Fractal's system.
 If two addresses return the same identifier, you can be sure they belong to the same person.
 Conversely, if two addresses return different identifiers, you can be sure they belong to different people.

 <details>
   <summary>👁 Step-by-step demonstration</summary>